This Week I Quit Letting People Pick My Brain

 Expertise always, in every instance, comes with a cost.
 Maybe you didn’t pay money for your expertise in the form of courses, trainings, degrees and certifications (although most of us have), but you certainly did pay in time, effort, sacrifice, and trial and error.

-Most galling of all, the brain-pickers want your expertise in pre-digested chunks, ready-made to apply to their problems.
-It’s a drive-by crime, the theft of ideas and experience to compensate for their unwillingness to apply themselves to their own problems with any depth or courage.
+Most galling of all, the brain-pickers want your expertise in pre-digested chunks.
+Ready-made solutions for their problems.
+It’s a drive-by thought crime.
+The theft of ideas and experience to compensate for their unwillingness to apply themselves to their own problems with any depth or courage.

 Which is not surprising, because it’s never set up as a meaningful and mutually beneficial relationship.
 What more can we expect from a meeting set up with the dynamic of ‘How much can I extract for the price of a cup or a glass?’